AngeloCresta/winforms-datavisualization-net/README.md

 # winforms-datavisualization-Net5
- Porting to .Net5 of dotnet/winforms-datavisualization project (https://github.com/dotnet/winforms-datavisualization)
+ Rought porting to .Net5 of dotnet/winforms-datavisualization project (https://github.com/dotnet/winforms-datavisualization) and the [sample solution](https://github.com/AngeloCresta/winforms-datavisualization-net5/tree/main/sample) as well.
+ Hope this helps...

 # Data Visualization
 This repository contains partial source code of the `System.Windows.Forms.DataVisualization` namespace that provides charting for WinForms.
-We ported and open sourced those components to enable charting features for WinForms applications that are developed on .NET Core 5.
+Microsoft ported and open sourced those components to enable charting features for WinForms applications that are developed on .NET Core 3, I've made the porting to .Net 5.

 ## Getting started with Chart Controls